learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 4.10.
-What is the output of below spread operator array?
+## Q. What is the output of below spread operator array?

 ```js
 [...'Hello']